btch/bazarr-qc/README.md

   - SOME files above +-5 seconds will produce a good sync

-  - almost ALL files +- 20 seconds will produce a bad sync.
+  - ALMOST all files +- 20 seconds will produce a bad sync.

 That is why I set my limit at +-5 seconds. (you can set this in configuration)